mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 One of the design patterns I highly recommend is using the `controllerAs` syntax ([see my article here on it](http://toddmotto.com/digging-into-angulars-controller-as-syntax)) inside the Directive definition, this allows our Controllers to be free of injecting `$scope` and adopt a more "Class-like" way of writing Controllers.
 We use the `this` keyword to create public methods which then gets bound to the `$scope` automatically by Angular at runtime.

-Using `controllerAs`, IMO, is a crucial step to preparing Angular 1.x components for migration to Angular 2, as the way we write components in Angular 2 uses the `this` keyword on an Object definition for our public methods.
+Using `controllerAs`, IMO, is a crucial step to preparing AngularJS components for migration to Angular, as the way we write components in Angular uses the `this` keyword on an Object definition for our public methods.

 ### Project setup/bootstrapping